japila-books/apache-spark-internals/docs/storage/BlockManager.md

 Total maximum value that BlockManager can ever possibly use (that depends on <<memoryManager, MemoryManager>> and may vary over time).

-Total available xref:memory:MemoryManager.adoc#maxOnHeapStorageMemory[on-heap] and xref:memory:MemoryManager.adoc#maxOffHeapStorageMemory[off-heap] memory for storage (in bytes)
+Total available memory:MemoryManager.md#maxOnHeapStorageMemory[on-heap] and memory:MemoryManager.md#maxOffHeapStorageMemory[off-heap] memory for storage (in bytes)

 === [[maxOffHeapMemory]] Maximum Off-Heap Memory